mzz235711/Selectivity-Estimation-for-Queries-Containing-Predicates-over-Set-Valued-Attributes/README.md

 If you want to estimate with Neurocard, we have modified the source code of Neurocard to support our method.
 You can refer to [Neurocard](https://github.com/neurocard/neurocard) to insert new table and run queries.
 We also provide the running scripts, but you need to modify some folder path and parameters in `datasets.py` (Line 317 for geotweet) and `run.py` (line 515-523) to the correct dataset folder path and query folder path.

 If you want to estimate with DeepDB, we have modified the source code of DeepDB to support our method.
 You can refer to [DeepDB](https://github.com/DataManagementLab/deepdb-public) to insert new table and run queries.
-We also provide the running scripts, but you need to modify some folder path and parameters in `maqp.py` and `schemas/geotweet/schema.py`.
+We also provide the running scripts, but you need to speficify `args.query_file_location` for query location in `maqp.py` and `csvfile` in `schemas/geotweet/schema.py` for dataset file location.

 #### Incremental ST and STH
 The incremental **ST** and **STH** are in the folder `incremental`.
 The running procedure are similar with the base methods.